-Other studies in the literature \cite{greenstein-messica_personal-discount_2017, greenstein-messica_personal_2018} {propose} incorporating customers' price preferences within existing \emph{context-aware} recommendation algorithms \cite{kulkarni_context_2020}.
-According to an experimental study with real customers in the food \& beverage field \cite{greenstein-messica_personal-discount_2017}, explicitly incorporating discount sensitivity into the algorithms {can help} to significantly improve performance in a coupon recommendation task when compared to the CAMF method \cite{baltrunas_matrix_2011}, i.e., a context-aware variant of matrix factorization.
-Specifically, in the domain of location-based deals, the analysis {shows} that the most important feature for predicting purchase probability is the discount-to-distance ratio: the higher the discount offered by the store, the more likely the customer is to travel longer distances to obtain it.
+Other studies in the literature \cite{greenstein-messica_personal-discount_2017, greenstein-messica_personal_2018, umberto2015developing} propose incorporating customers' price preferences within existing \emph{context-aware} recommendation algorithms \cite{kulkarni_context_2020}.
+In particular, an experimental study \cite{umberto2015developing} proposed adapting collaborative filtering algorithms by integrating price as an additional dimension of the well-known multi-dimensional context-aware recommendation model \cite{adomavicius2010context}.
+As the study found, the integration of price information allows the accuracy of recommendations to be increased on average.
+However, the way the price is set could impact business performance.
+Indeed, a price-sensitive RS could increase the accuracy of predicting cheap items and simultaneously decrease the accuracy of predicting more expensive items, thus yielding negative effects on corporate profitability.
+Similar results were also found by another study with real customers in the food \& beverage field \cite{greenstein-messica_personal-discount_2017}.
+According to the study, explicitly incorporating discount sensitivity into the algorithms can help to significantly improve performance in a coupon recommendation task when compared to the CAMF method \cite{baltrunas_matrix_2011}, i.e., a context-aware variant of matrix factorization.
+Specifically, in the domain of location-based deals, the analysis shows that the most important feature for predicting purchase probability is the discount-to-distance ratio: the higher the discount offered by the store, the more likely the customer is to travel longer distances to obtain it.
 However, as is well known in the literature, context variables often depend on the considered business domain.
 In particular, eBay.com has some unique characteristics \cite{greenstein-messica_personal_2018}.
 In this multi-seller platform, the same products are offered at various prices simultaneously by various sellers with different reputation scores.
-According to a study \cite{greenstein-messica_personal_2018}, in this business domain, incorporating customers' {\textit{willingness-to-pay} (\textit{WTP})}, discounting, and seller reputation features into a context-aware recommender can help to significantly improve the accuracy of predictions, with an $84\%$ improvement over MF models.
+According to a study \cite{greenstein-messica_personal_2018}, in this business domain, incorporating customers' \textit{willingness-to-pay} (\textit{WTP}), discounting, and seller reputation features into a context-aware recommender can help to significantly improve the accuracy of predictions, with an $84\%$ improvement over MF models.